andrewt3000/web_development/README.md

 # Web Development
 Resources for building web applications.
-I prefer to use rest apis and javascript front ends so that you can reuse the rest api for 3rd party integrations or mobile apps.
+I chose to use rest apis and javascript front ends so that you can reuse the rest api for 3rd party integrations or mobile apps.
 I prefer react over vue and angular due to simple nature of creating a component.

 ### React